aaronEberhart/fOWL/README.md

 FIXME: description

 ## Usage
 This program requires [Leiningen](https://leiningen.org/).
 To run a program, simply type code in main or your own files, then run the command `lein run` in the terminal.
 It is also easy to use in the REPL with the terminal command `lein repl`.
-A list of OWL functions currently available in main can be seen by entering `(dir ontology.IO)`.
-More detail on each function can be obtained by entering `(doc function_name)`.
+A list of OWL functions currently available in main can be seen by entering `(dir ontology.IO)`. `(doc function_name)` will show more detail about each function.

 ## Examples
 ```